jamesseanwright/term4all/README.md

 ## Why Another Terminal Emulator?

 * It's a fun self-learning project
-* To provide users of Windows and Linux with a user-friendly way of using the command line, akin to iTerm2 for OS X
+* To provide developers working on Windows and Linux with a nicer way of using the command line, akin to iTerm2 for OS X

 ## Proposed Features